Comparison

 My Background and Experience

-I’ve been creating and selling Framer templates for a while now, and I needed a payment platform that just works without unnecessary friction or delays.
+I've been creating and selling Framer templates for a while now, you can browse our full store here, and I needed a payment platform that just works without unnecessary friction or delays.

 From January 2024 to August 2025, I used Lemon Squeezy to sell my Framer templates.
 The experience was mostly positive.
 The dashboard looked great, and the built-in tools like email marketing and affiliate tracking were definitely helpful.